Do This, Not That, if You're Reapplying to Business School

 Decide How Many and Which Programs to Target

 If you received multiple dings in your first application attempt, add new programs next time you're reapplying to business school.
 You might have applied to ones that didn't match up well with your profile.
-Make sure your focus is on fit over brand strength, and match your preferred learning style to the schools style of instruction.
+Make sure your focus is on fit over brand strength, and match your preferred learning style to the school’s instruction style.

 Tweak Letters of Recommendation